marlbro/marlbro/README.md

 - 👋 Hi, I’m @marlbro :)
-- 👀 I currently work in the arts as a professional and interested in some level of IT.
-(JavaScript, Cybersecurity)
+- 👀 I currently work in the arts as a professional and interested in IT with a focus in Networking.
-- 🌱 I’m currently learning as I go, coding from knowledge gathered from The Odin Project/Google Certifications and uDemy courses.
+- 🌱 I’m currently learning as a student working on CompTIA A+ and Security+ certifications through a community college.
 - 💞️ I’m looking to collaborate on anything that will help me learn, coming from completely different background.
 - 📫 Reach me at hharriswilliam@gmail.com